 Agree to the terms and conditions, a final message is displayed explaining the STP compliance process.
 Microbase will receive notification of your intentions and place your site in request status with a view to activate as soon as possible.

-The above finalises step one, once you receive the activation email from Microbase support on opening Automation you will notice your payroll screen displays extra functionality relating to the STP processing of transactions which indicates step two has been completed successfully and you are now STP compliant.
+The above finalises step one, once you receive the activation email from us on opening Automation you will notice your Payroll screen displays extra functionality relating to the STP processing of transactions which indicates step two has been completed successfully and you are now STP compliant.

 As you can see from the display the payroll transaction display has kept the familiar format with additional references to STP functionality, over to the right you will see an STP column.
 This column will populate with the STP data transfer status using an icon from the legend at the bottom of the screen, there are seven data status displays.
 All transfer stages are selected by default if you wish to see just pending deselect the other options leaving only pending flagged.